TimJN17/milcoms/README.md

 # Military Commenting (MilComs)

+HOW TO: Start typing any of the below words & receive a recommended emjoji.

 ## Features
 VS Code Extension for comments.

 This project will provide a more enjoyable commenting style.
 This extension enables a commenting style that mirrors some aspects of miltiary weapons system operating manuals.

 This extension will connect the following words [DANGER, CAUTION, ALERT, SUCCESS] with the following emojies: [ ❗, ⚠️, 🚨, ✅].
 More will be added in the future.

 ❗ DANGER : Indicates an imminent hazard that could cause harm to your model (e.g.: regression vs. classificaion; continuous vs. discrete data).